SoroushKeyana/Group-Chat/README.md

 - **Real-Time Messaging:** Messages are sent and received in real-time.
 - **Error Handling:** Notifies users if a message fails to send.
 - **Responsive Design:** Optimized for both desktop and mobile views.
-- **Sign Out Functionality:** Users can sign out and remove their data from local storage.

 ## Technologies Used